arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   As direct upgrades from ArangoDB 3.0 to 3.4 or from 3.1 to 3.4 are not supported, this option has been removed in 3.4.

+- the startup option `--server.session-timeout` has been obsoleted.
+Setting this option will not have any effect.

 Permissions